KarolisGl/HomeworkTaskQAIntership/README.md

     npx cypress open

 This command will open the Cypress Test Runner where you can select and run individual tests.
+Go into E2E testing, that shows "configured" and select Technical-QA-Interview-Task.cy.js spec.
+All the tests should run automatically, and you can enjoy the light-show of going across/reloading a dozen pages per 15-35 seconds!

 To run all tests in headless mode:

     npx cypress run

 This command will run all tests in the terminal.
+There is an additional library added: "cypress-real-events" all credits to: https://github.com/dmtrKovalenko/cypress-real-events, https://github.com/dmtrKovalenko.
 Test Structure

     cypress/e2e: Contains end-to-end tests.